 The center rotary switch marked "cold-hot" controls the amount of hot water flowing through the heater core.
 When the maximum air conditioner is engaged, inside air is circulated through the evaporator to obtain the utmost in cooling.
-The two positions marked vent and norm draw outside air through the evaporator.

 SCS has requested you to call them on the 800 number listed above should you experience any service problems.
 They are usually able to help get any repairs needed at an air conditioner repair facility close to your location.